Charles Provan

 Collaborative Community Art

 Significant synergies were achieved by being a member of a local Professional and Businessmen’s Club and a member of the studio.
-For many years now, I have been working with various colleagues in the studio, and many different organisations including, local authorities, businesses, voluntary groups, and on a few occasions, The Scottish Government.
-As a result I have been able to provide many exciting and wonderful works of art for the communities involved.
+For many years now, I have been working on my own and with various colleagues in the studio, collaborating with many different organisations including, local authorities, businesses, voluntary groups, and on a few occasions, The Scottish Government.
+As a result, I have been able to provide many exciting and wonderful works of art for the communities involved.

 Tutoring